 Let’s say you know your interests, you went through loads of ads, and you have found the student placement job that fits your wishes.

 The next step is to write a quality CV.
 Remember to emphasize the most relevant skills needed for that industry.
-Also, don’t forget to include your transferable skills into the equation.
+Also, don’t forget to include your transferable skills in the equation.
 These tips will help you outline your CV and focus on the most important sections of your CV and your application.

 To learn more about CV writing, check out our other Blog posts, like this one.
+There’s plenty of advice out there, even on this website, and you can find a placement in no time if you just apply the tips we share.